 Little do most people realise when they’re whizzing along in their bright blue bus that many important routes in Thailand’s impressive 21st-century road network follow the traces of, and are built over the top of, ancient roads dating from the Angkor period.
 (As for example with England’s road infrastructure and the Romans.)

 The extensive Angkor road network covered not only Cambodia but large areas of what is now Vietnam and Thailand.
-Roads spider-webbed out from the capital at Angkor Tom to the distant reaches of the empire facilitating trade and movement of goods and loot and helping the great empire building kings such as Suryavarman I & II and Jayarvarman VII to rapidly move their huge armies from one trouble spot to another.
+Roads spider-webbed out from the capital at Angkor Tom to the distant reaches of the empire facilitating trade and movement of goods and loot and helping the great empire-building kings such as Suryavarman I & II and Jayavarman VII to rapidly move their huge armies from one trouble spot to another.

 Thailand’s principle north-south highway #1 also gets a mention with the stretch between Singburi, Nakorn Sawan and Kamphaeng Phet seemingly following the route of the old Angkor Lopburi to Sukhothai route.
 (The path of a suggested direct route from Pimai to Sukhothai however is not immediately obvious from a current map of Thailand.)

-Remains in the heavy populated and intensively cultivated lower Chao Phraya region are going to be hard to find these days but check out those odd laterite blocks on the raised trail through the paddy-fields behind the wife’s home village in Ubon and you may just have hit upon a 12th c.
-‘Royal Road’ to Angkor!
+Remains in the heavily populated and intensively cultivated lower Chao Phraya region are going to be hard to find these days but check out those odd laterite blocks on the raised trail through the paddy-fields behind the wife’s home village in Ubon and you may just have hit upon a 12t- century ‘Royal Road’ to Angkor!